 This site is looking for poets and people who can write personal essays, short stories, interviews, some photography and non-fiction as well.
 If you think you are a good fit for this then you can email your submission to thesunmagazine.org/submit.

 They pay $100-$250 for poetry, and $300-$2000 for fiction and personal essays. $1000-$2000 for interviews, $500 for cover photos, $100-$200 for interior photos and $500-$1000 for photo essays.

 They usually have a list of topics with deadlines on which you can submit a story, saving you a lot of time.

-If you have a very imaginative mind, then this is the site for you, they accept short stories in any genre, could be adventure, science-fiction, romance, as long as it is within 500-1000 words, any more or less you are automatically disqualified, they are very strict about this.
+If you have a very imaginative mind, then this is the site for you.
+They accept short stories in any genre, which could be an adventure, science-fiction, or romance.
+As long as it is within 500-1000 words, any more or less you are automatically disqualified, they are very strict about this.

-You can only submit one story at a time and submit your work in doc. rtf. or txt format and their response time is 2days-10weeks so you have to be patient.
+You can only submit one story at a time and submit your work in doc.
+RTF. or txt format and their response time are 2days-10weeks so you have to be patient.
 They pay $80 for original content and $0.02 per word for reprints.

 14. Watch Culture

-Writing is a skill that is fine-tuned with time and sometimes it may take some time but for as long as you keep writing, you will definitely get better.
+Writing is a skill that is fine-tuned with time and sometimes it may take some time.
+But as long as you keep writing, you will definitely get better.

 The best thing about it is you get paid with little investment.
 Just your skills, a computer and an internet connection.
 I hope you found this list to be helpful, I would very much appreciate your comments.